Table of contents: Starting a cold engine ↓ Starting a warm engine ↓

 When starting, the starting rod is not pulled out.

-If the engine does not run smoothly, press the gas pedal several times.
+If the engine is running unevenly, press the gas pedal several times.

 Starting a hot engine

-Fully depress the gas pedal.
-Before starting, keep the gas pedal depressed, do not pull out the starting rod.
+Press the gas pedal fully.
+Before starting, keep the gas pedal pressed, do not pull out the starting rod.
 Turn on the starter.